 Keep in mind that, in Germany, operating machine saws requires a special permit.
 The cost for the associated training course is between 100 and 200 euros, depending on the region.

 Wearing appropriate protective clothing is mandatory when using the machine saw.
 In a worst-case scenario, the protective clothing can make the difference between life and death.
 Special clothing for lumberjacks is available in trade stores.
 For example, jackets and trousers made of a special fabric causes the chainsaw to shut down within fractions of a second when it makes contact with the chain.

 However, the special fabric does not offer protection against cut injuries.
 It is mandatory to also wear a forestry helmet with hearing protection and visor, as well gloves and safety shoes with steel caps.

 To split or chop wood, you need a solid chopping block made of hardwood.
 Ideally, it should have a diameter of 40 cm and a height of at least 70 cm, to protect your back while working.
 To cleave wood, you need a splitting hammer or splitting axe.
 Position the log on the rear part of the block.
 If you now miss the log when you swerve the axe, you will hit the block and not your feet.

 Hold the axe at the end of its handle, swing it high overhead with straight arms and drive it down into the wood.
 Aim for an area near the edge, pointed towards the centre.
 Alternatively, you can also use an electric wood splitter.

 Storing Firewood Correctly

 After approx. 2-3 years, the residual moisture should be around 20% – ideal for burning in the fireplace.
 Softwood dries faster, but has a lower fuel value.
-To determine the residual moisture, you can use the practical wood moisture meter.
-Simply read the measurement result on the LCD display to know whether your wood is dry enough.
+Determine the residual moisture with a wood moisture meter.